Product

 Customer acquisition cost and lifetime value

-The primary reason the Lifetime Value Calculation is so important for your SaaS business is that it drives what you can spend to acquire new customers.
+The lifetime value calculation is important for your SaaS business because it determines your spending to acquire new customers.
 If your customer acquisition cost (CAC) is $100 and that same customer has an LTV of $500, you’re basically printing $400.

 Can you say “money machine”?!?!?!